travis-ci/docs-travis-ci-com/docs/user/travis-pro.md

 ### Can I use pull request testing on Travis Pro?

 Yes, you can.
 It's enabled by default for all repositories set up.
+See the [blog post](http://about.travis-ci.org/docs/user/travis-pro/) accompanying the launch of pull requests for Travis.

 Currently, the only thing you need to do for our trusty travisbot to be able to leave comments on your pull requests is to add him as a read-only user to the repositories tested on Travis.
 These steps aren't necessary for open source projects, travisbot loves all of them without any manual intervention.